 - Get Familiar with the Test Structure: The more you are aware of the GRE exam pattern, the fewer surprises you get on your test day.
 The GRE question provided with each question type must be understood thoroughly and memorised to save you time and confusion on the test day.

 - Attempt Easier Questions First: When practising for the GRE exam, go through all the GRE questions mentioned in the exam.
 Solve the easy question first in which you’re confident and then go through the difficult questions which need time and patience to solve.

 - Don’t Leave Out Any Questions: There is no negative marking for wrong answers in the GRE General Test Try to attempt all the questions in the GRE (40 questions in the Verbal Reasoning section & 40 questions in Quantitative Reasoning) to score some extra points.

 - Work on Your Time Management: While preparing your “GRE study schedule 6 months”, make sure to work on how to manage time in GRE Poor time management during the test will cost you precious time.
 Increasing your pace takes effort and perseverance, so start as early as possible.

 - Be mindful of errors: Ensure that you mark the correct answers on GRE paper to avoid mindful errors.
 And for that, you need to double-check your answers once you’ve completed the questions section-wise in GRE Exam.

 Suggested:Know How To Prepare for GRE in 2 Weeks

 Step by Step Guide on GRE Preparation Plan for 6 Months

 When planning to take GRE it is essential to decide which GRE test date will be suitable for you.
 After deciding on the GRE test date, you can schedule a GRE study plan 6 months accordingly.
-So, to make it more convenient for you we have mentioned some of the key points that you can follow to get a good GRE score.
+So, to make it more convenient for you, we have mentioned some key points you can follow to get a good GRE score:

 GRE Study Plan For 1 - 3 Months